11adyy/11adyy/README.md

 Hey there! 👋

-I'm Noah, but you can call me adyy, an AI engineer based in Spain, moving to netherlands on 2027 probably.
+I'm Noah, but you can call me adyy, a 17 yo AI engineer based in Spain, moving to netherlands on 2027 probably, open to reallocation anyways.

 I design and build whatever I can imagine, if an idea pops into my head, chances are I'll build it.